cpoDesign/APIRunner/readme.md

 # Promethean API Test Runner

 TODO:

-outstanding items
+1. Compatibility -> we use UTF-32 to ensure maximum compatibility as the application has to support Chinese traditional and Chinese simplified.
+Traditional UTF-8 does not support it.
+1. Introduce ->

 command line options
--- generate a config

-1  wiremock add validation for a api call with setup for post with data so it matches a result
-1. Create a status report
-    1. Add analysis on how many ware successfull and how many not
-1. 1.
-Compatibility
-we use UTF-32 to ensure maximum compatibility as the application has to support Chinese traditional and Chinese simplified.
-Traditional UTF-8 does not support it.
+TODO